My entire coaching career has been about coaching leadership in times of crisis.

 That opportunity we talked about … put your effort into creating a plan to make it a reality … and then execute the plan.
 Get busy with a positive forward-moving investment of energy.

-Our conversations will begin to reveal a new plan.
+Our coaching conversations will begin to reveal a new plan.
 As our discussions and time move along, the plan will become clearer and clearer.

 Remember, Attitude is Everything